joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5692264/2024/08/10/twins-injuries-sweep-guardians/

 **Yes, Trump Was in a Scary Helicopter Ride.
 But Not With That Politician.**\
 `There was a helicopter.
 It did make an emergency landing.
-But a former California lawmaker says Donald Trump has mixed up one Black politician for another.`\
+But a former California lawmaker says Donald Trump has mixed up one Black lawmaker for another.`\
 https://nytimes.com/2024/08/10/us/politics/trump-helicopter-crash-willie-brown.html

 **Saturday's MLB odds, best bets: Predictions for pitching matchups, props, playoffs and more**\